About Training Your Endurance and Establishing a Perfect Running Base

 To perform this exercise properly, stand in one place and bring one of your knees up toward your chest at no less than a 90-degree angle.
 Without letting both feet touch the ground at the same time, switch legs so the other knee is up.
 Let your arms assist you as they swing naturally as if you were running — the opposite arm should come up in tandem with each leg.
 You want the time between each switching of legs to be quick, as this will increase your heart rate more.

-Squats are not only good for giving you a round, toned booty – they are also great for combining a strength building exercise and an endurance exercise.
+Squats are not only good for giving you a round, toned booty – they are also great for combining a strength building exercise and an endurance exercise, making them an excellent addition to your 30 day cardio workout plan.
 Although squats may seem more like a strength exercise than a cardio movement, performing high reps of the exercise will make you think again.
 Squats use the big muscles of the lower legs including the glutes, hamstrings, quads and calves — not to mention the fact that they also engage the core, back and shoulders.
 What does that mean to you?
 Simply that all of those muscles working in unison requires a pretty substantial amount of oxygen, which your heart has to pump hard to deliver.
 So, ya, squats can definitely be considered a useful tool for a cardio challenge.

 To perform this exercise properly, stand with your feet shoulder-width apart with your hands stretched out in front of you.
 Hinge at the hips and bend your knees forming a 90-degree angle, while keeping your heels on the ground and your eyes facing forward.
 Return to the starting position.
 In order to do this exercise in a way that is considered cardio, you want to do these squats at a quicker pace than you may normally do.
 For an even greater cardio burst, turn squats into squat jumps, your butt will love you for it.
 You can also try our 30-Day Squat Challenge!